-Virtual Rehab’s vision is to reduce the number of repeated offenses and re-incarceration rates through inmates’ virtual reality correctional services and rehabilitation programs.
+Virtual Rehab leverages the advancements in Virtual Reality technology to reduce the number of repeated offenses and re-incarceration rates worldwide.

 Every person in life deserves a second chance.
-Prisoners are no exception to this rule.
-In fact, they are the ones that are in most dire need for help, support, and development to become improved citizens upon their release.
-This can only be realized through correctional and rehabilitation programs that will prepare them to lead their future lives in a positive manner in order to avoid the possibility of repeated offenses.
+Inmates and Substance Abuse Addicts are no exception to this rule.
+In fact, they are the ones that are in most dire need for help, support, and development to become improved citizens upon their release from prisons and rehab centers.
+This can only be realized through correctional and rehabilitation programs that will prepare them to lead their future lives in a positive manner in order to avoid the possibility of repeated offenses and substance abuse addiction.

-At Virtual Rehab, we are developing a powerful tool (patent pending) that would rehabilitate rather than just punish.
+At Virtual Rehab, we are developing a powerful tool (provisionally patented) which would rehabilitate rather than just punish.
 The scope of this tool includes Formal Education, Vocational Job Training, Psychological Rehabilitation, and Correctional Services Rehabilitation.
+Virtual Rehab’s services will extend to inmates, correctional officers, rehab centers, children-in-need, along with other verticals in the future.

-We believe that putting a kid in the corner does not teach them how to be a better person but rather teaches them not to get caught.
+Virtual Rehab believes that putting a kid in the corner does not teach them how to be a better person but rather teaches them not to get caught.
+Therefore, we are in it for the social good and to help address the most vulnerable populations out there.

 FOR FURTHER INFORMATION, PLEASE CONTACT